bevyengine/bevy-website/release-content/0.14/release-notes/10756_hooks_and_observers.md

 Hooks always run before observers and cannot be removed and so are more suitable for maintaining critical safety or correctness invariants.
 Additionally, hooks are somewhat faster than observers, as their reduced flexibility means that fewer lookups are involved.

-By contrast, observers are a flexible tool intended for gameplay logic.
-They can listen to the same lifecycle events as hooks, but can also respond to custom, user-defined triggers.
-Observers can be attached to a single entity, listening only to triggers targeted at that entity (callbacks anyone?), but they can also be used to listen for triggers without an associated entity.
-Their advantages over buffered events are clearest when combined with commands that emit triggers (to avoid ever entering a bad state), or when you're taking advantage of observers' ability to emit triggers which are then immediately processed, chaining recursively.

 Let's examine a simple example where we care about maintaining invariants: trying to target a specific `Enemy`.

 ```rust